jaip777/playbookTemplate/RepoLog.md

 ## Topic
 * Create a website,  where youth football coaches (like me) can go to and use to build their playbook!
-The website will provide
-* templates, completed examples, and the tools that coaches will need to create a successful playbook.
+The website will provide templates, completed examples, and the tools that coaches will need to create a successful playbook.
+Will use HTML to make the website, and JS to make it interactif.
+The website will be styled with CSS

 #### Week 1 (September 18th - 22nd)
 * Goal: Focus on learning HTML to prepare for building the playbook template website.
-* Completed:
+* Completed: Watched all of the tutorial videos in Intro to HTML on Khan Academy.
+Completed 4 projects on HTML.
+Now able to start working on the website

 #### Week 2 (Date Range Here)
 * To follow